-Peter A. Fisher is a partner with Tapestry Networks where he leads the firm’s practice in financial services, comprising bank and insurance governance, private equity, asset management, and new business development.
-His interests are financial services, strategic new business development, new product development, and thought leadership.
-Previously he was managing director at Pyramis Global Advisors, the institutional asset management unit of Fidelity Investments, where he focused on long-term business strategy and global expansion initiatives; he also led the design and launch of the Fidelity Research Institute and the Strategic New Business Development group.
-He also was affiliated with Bain & Company and National Economic Research Associates (NERA).
-He earned the BA in economics at Northwestern University, and his MA and PhD in business economics at Harvard.
+Peter A. Fisher is the founder of Cortus Advisors, a strategic advisory firm focused on helping organizations pursue new sources of growth in revenue, profitability, and entity value through new business development, business model design, market entry strategies, product/service development, customer selection, and pricing strategy.
+Previously Peter was a partner at Tapestry Networks where he led the firm’s practice in financial services, spanning insurance, banking, asset management, and private equity on issues of governance, industry transformation, business development, and public policy engagement.
+His general interests are financial services, strategic new business development, new product development, and thought leadership.
+Previously he was managing director at Pyramis Global Advisors, the institutional asset management unit of Fidelity Investments, where he focused on long-term business strategy and global expansion initiatives; he also led the design and launch of the Fidelity Research Institute and led the Strategic New Business Development group.
+Previously he was affiliated with Bain & Company and National Economic Research Associates (NERA).
+He earned a BA in economics at Northwestern University, and his MA and PhD in business economics at Harvard.

 P. Brett Hammond is Research Leader of the Client Analytics Group at the Capital Group.
 His research interests include finance, higher education, and public policy.
 Previously, he served as Managing Director and Head of Multi-Asset Class Applied Research at MSCI, Chief Investment Strategist at TIAA-CREF, and on the staff of The National Academies, and he was a member of the UCLA faculty.
 He received BA degrees in Economics and Political Science from the University of California at Santa Cruz and the Ph.D. from MIT.
 He is also Program Chair and Executive VP of the Institute for Research in Quantitative Finance (Q Group).